 At St James' Online Safety is an important part of keeping our children safe and happy within school.
 In school, we have extensive security measures in place to help safeguard pupils from any potentially unsuitable materials.
-These are monitored regularly by our ICT technicians from Blue Orange.
+These are monitored regularly by senior leaders

 Any Online Safety incidents that occur are recorded and managed by the Online Safety leaders within school and dealt with immediately.
 Our Online Safety Champions are an integral part of monitoring, identifying concerns and educating others about staying safe online.

 Safeguarding Governor - Mrs. E. Holmes & Mrs. C. Coombes